reno-router/blog-microservice/README.md

 ---

-## Compatibility with Deno Native HTTP Server APIs
+## ⚠️ Compatibility with Deno Native HTTP Server APIs ⚠️

+11th October 2021

 Note that this project is built with an older version of Reno that does not support the [new native HTTP server APIs stabilised in Deno 1.13](https://deno.land/manual/runtime/http_server_apis).
-I will be upgrading it to Reno v2 at some point this week (w/c 27th September 2021).
+I will be upgrading it to Reno v2 at some point in the not-too-distant future.

 ---